FAQ Regarding Amity's Water

 Finally, the City completes each aspect of the project as fast as engineering, the environment, labor, resources, and safety allow.
 The City demands that projects are done right the first time; it will not sacrifice the safety, quality, and integrity of a project’s completion to meet a timeline.

 What changes have happened as a result of the COVID-19 pandemic?

 Right now, the City is continuing each of the 4 projects listed above.
 State and Federal Authorities consider our infrastructure projects to be essential.
 They have directed the City and our contractors to continue our work and to take every necessary precaution available.
-As we face more social distancing requirements and economic slowdowns, our process may slow down some.
-There may be delays to getting components, materials, and labor.
-We (City, Contractors, State & Federal Agencies) are adapting as we move along to accommodate these changes.
-This is new to all of us and we're doing the best we can to both be safe, flatten the curve, and keep the projects moving.
+As we begin to reopen our economy while still in the middle of the pandemic, the City, its contractors, and state and federal partners are continuing the project while being effective, efficient, safe, and in compliance with the State OHA guidance.
+Even as we ramp up, there may be delays to getting components, materials, and labor.
+We are adapting as we move along to accommodate these changes.
+This is new to all of us and we're doing the best we can to keep the projects moving.